CprimeLearningLabs/terraform-azure-intro/labs/lab-5.1-Module_Call/lab5.1-calling_a_module.md

 ```
 </details>

-Run terraform init.
-Do you recall why you need to do this?
+If you try running terraform validate at this point, you would get an error that you must first run terraform init.
+Do you know why you would need to call init?

+Run terraform init:
 ```
 terraform init
 ```